pakdevs/tribune-server/README.md

 - Cron (currently disabled): On the Hobby plan, only one daily cron is allowed.
 We’ve removed the 15‑minute cron from `vercel.json` during testing and rely on direct pulls with CDN caching.
 - Re‑enable later: When upgrading to Pro (or if you prefer), add a 15‑minute cron back to warm `/api/trending/topics?region=pk` and any hot feeds.
 - External scheduler option: You can use GitHub Actions or UptimeRobot to ping endpoints every 15 minutes for free.
-- Vercel KV (optional): If `@vercel/kv` is installed and env configured, trending topics will read/write a `topics:pk:latest` key for cross‑instance consistency.
+- Vercel KV / Upstash Redis (optional): If storage envs are configured, trending topics will read/write a `topics:pk:latest` key for cross‑instance consistency.
+Rollup metrics use keys like `metrics:rollup:YYYYMMDDHH`.
+Without these, both features use in-memory fallback.

 ## Future Enhancements (Not Yet Implemented)